 by John D. Onnembro, Jr., Under Construction: The Newsletter of the ABA Forum on the Construction Industry, Vol. 13, No. 3, November 2011

-Please note that Construction Dispute Solutions, PLLC is not liable for the content of external websites.
-Following the links above implicitly constitutes acknowledgement and acceptance of this agreement.
+Please note that Construction Dispute Solutions is not liable for the content of external websites.
+Following the links above implicitly constitutes acknowledgment and acceptance of this agreement.

 Working with its National Construction Dispute Resolution Committee (NCDRC), the AAA created new Supplementary Rules for Fixed Time and Cost Construction Arbitration that will allow parties to calculate the maximum time to complete the arbitration, the number of hearing days, and the arbitrator costs.
 Learn more on the AAA website: http://go.adr.org/FixedTimeandCost